locationtech/geomesa/docs/tutorials/shallow-join.rst

 Visualization
 -------------

+At this point, we have created a new Simple Feature Type representing aggregated data, and an RDD of Simple Features of this type.
+The above code can all be compiled and submitted as a Spark job, but if placed into a Jupyter Notebook, the RDD can be kept in memory, and even quickly tweaked while continuously updating visualizations.
+With a Jupyter notebook server running with the Apache Toree kernel, create a notebook with the above code.
+The next section highlights how to create visualizations with the aggregated data.

 While there are many ways to visualize data from an RDD, here we choose to demonstrate the use of leaflet for easy integration with Jupyter Notebook.
 To use, either install it through Jupyter's ``nbextensions`` tool, or place the following HTML magic in your notebook to import it properly.